phoddie/compileDataView/readme.md

 The `comments` pragma controls how block (`/* ... */`) comments are injected into the output.
 Options are `none`, `header` (include only the header block comment, which must start on the first line of the file) and `all` (include all block comments).
 Line comments (`// ...`) are never injected.
 This can be changed throughout the file.
 Default is `header`.

 #### `implements`
 The `implements` pragma adds `implements` to the class definition, in addition to `extends`.
 Stays enabled for all remaining classes, but can be disabled with `none`.
+See [`import`](#import) for importing the type definition for the interface.
 For example,

 ```c
 #pragma implements(MyInterface)